yonkov/nasio-blocks/readme.txt

 = Can I customize how many posts appear in the post slider? = Yes, you can set the number of posts to display, filter by category, and adjust how many slides appear at once on different screen sizes.

+= Can I customize the height and the overlay of the content slider? = Yes, you can control these settings per slide.
+Select a cover block from the content slider, click on Styles tab and adjust accordingly.

 = Do the sliders work on mobile devices? =
-Yes, the sliders is fully responsive and will automatically adjust the number of visible slides based on the screen size.
+Yes, the sliders are fully responsive and will automatically adjust the number of visible slides based on the screen size.

+= I need only the icon and the accordeon block.
+I don't want a slider.
+Can I switch on or off blocks that I don't plan to use? =
+Yes, in the plugin settings page, you can choose which blocks to enable for maximum performance.

 == Changelog ==

+= 1.0.0 - May 2025 =
+* Update docs, improve slides and add template library with predefined layouts

 = 0.0.2 - May 2025 =
 * Update plugin main file name and add Nasio Themes as an author and contributor.
 Update slider blocks to have slidesPerGroup property, improve gallery slider and accordeon blocks functionality.